Some facts about Quickbooks

 They have currently over 2.2 million subscribers for QuickBooks online, a very big number of which is Self-Employed users.
 Those users are a very strong focus of Quickbooks in their overall strategy, but specifically for Singapore.
 Recently Intuit launched QuickBooks Self-Employed, a way for the Singaporean self-employed community to stay on top of business expenses.
 There also is a mobile app aims to ease accounting tasks for the Singapore Self-Employed users.

 So Quickbooks is by all measures a really fantastic product for Self-Employed Users, Freelancers, and Small-Business Owners.
 However, once your company grows beyond 10 or 20 employees, you will very quickly outgrow Quickbooks and you will need to look for an alternative solution that better accommodates a growing small-to-midsized organization.

 How do you know that Quickbooks may no longer be able to cater for your growing company?

 Should you upgrade from QuickBooks?

 The truth is that change is difficult.
 If things (more or less) work, then people are very resistant to change.
-A pure accounting software provides you with significantly more flexibility to adjust business processes on the fly – and this is a double-sided sword.
+Pure accounting software provides you with significantly more flexibility to adjust business processes on the fly – and this is a double-sided sword.
 If a process can change depending on your customer, your internal staff, the whims and fancy of your people, then there is no consistency.
-This prohibits profitable growth, and clear transparency on the business.
-The more a company grows, the more excel spreadsheets you will need to keep tab on all the activities, and to create the reports you need to run the company.
+This prohibits profitable growth and clear transparency on the business.
+The more a company grows, the more excel spreadsheets you will need to keep a tab on all the activities and to create the reports you need to run the company.